Last Updated on July 29, 2021 by Stacy Sampson, DO

-These briefs are intended to give readers (specifically those readers who weren’t aware many of these STDs existed) an overview of each STD, their commonality, treatment options, and diagnostic tests available.
+These briefs are intended to give readers (specifically those who weren’t aware many of these STIs/STDs existed) an overview of each STI/STD, their commonality, treatment options, and diagnostic tests available.

-This information is by no means all-encompassing and The STD Project encourages using these briefs as primers and then further delving into the resources section when subsequent questions arise.
+This information is by no means all-encompassing and The STI Project encourages using these briefs as primers and then further delving into the resources section when subsequent questions arise.

 Hepatitis Symptoms, Test & Treatment

 Common?
-Quite common – Around 300,000 to 700,000 people infected in the U.S. annually – HBV (hep B) is most common, but HAV (hep A) and HCV can also be sexually transmitted
+Quite common – Around 300,000 to 700,000 people contract it in the U.S. annually – HBV (hep B) is most common, but HAV (hep A) and HCV can also be sexually transmitted